-The hallmark of traditional Basque meal preparation lies in its simplicity and cooking “el punto,” or to the point it is exactly right.
+The hallmark of traditional Basque meal preparation lies in its simplicity and cooking “el punto,” or to the point.
+It is exactly right.
 Gastronomic Societies, traditionally masculine clubs, throughout the Basque Country are dedicated to preserving this culinary history by making food the center of their social relations.
-Fortunately, many of these dishes will also be found throughout the region and served at the local pintxos bars.
+Fortunately, many of these dishes can also be found throughout the region and served at the local pintxos bars.

 Say what?
 Txakoli or Txakolina, pronounced sha-ko-lee or sha-ko-lina, is among the long list of reasons to visit the Basque Country.
-A white wine typically derived from the hondarribi zuri grape, is the wine served throughout the region.
+A white wine typically derived from the Hondarribi Zuria grape, is the wine served throughout the region.

 Txakoli has three denominaciones de origen (DOs) including Txakoli de Getaria, Txakoli de Bizkaia and Txakoli de Álava.